 - BH: Donic Barracuda, and another good ESN rubbers

-Pair Stratus Power (Check price/ read review) with medium hard tensors and it will make miracles for you.
+Pair Stratus Power (Check price/ more info) with medium hard tensors and it will make miracles for you.
 This is the most balanced blade.
-Its main strength is the control and the spin ability.
+Its main strength is the control and spin ability.
 Very good for European, 2 wings looper style.
 There are few blades as consistent and reliable as this one.

 9. Stiga Offensive Classic